 In addition as part of the degree program, students will need to complete five coursework subjects.
-These include Outbreak Investigation, Public Health Surveillance in Research Design and Methods and Analysis of Public Health Data in the first year; and Issues in Applied Epidemiology in the second year
+These include Outbreak Investigation, Public Health Surveillance, Research Design and Methods and Analysis of Public Health Data in the first year; and Issues in Applied Epidemiology in the second year.

 What are the core competencies for the degree?